akorablov/Twisto_Performance_Analysis/README.md

 # The Analysis

-Each Jupyter notebook for this project aimed at investigating specific aspects of the data job market.
-Here’s how I approached each question:
+Each Jupyter Notebook in this project focuses on a specific aspect of the company's performance.
+Below is an overview of how I approached each question:

 ## 1. What is the socio-demographic profile of Twisto’s customers, and how does it change over time or by channel??